 Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

-Chalcedony can range from semitransparent to translucent, though it tends to have a waxy lustre in its natural state.
+Chalcedony can range from semitransparent to translucent, though it tends to have a waxy luster in its natural state.
 However, chalcedony is also keen to take a polish, allowing it to achieve a glass-like, translucent shine after being turned in a cabochon, faceted, or tumbled.

 As for the term chalcedony in pronunciation, some people are caught off guard.
 While “ch” in English is usually pronounced a particular way, that isn’t the approach you use when saying chalcedony.
 Instead, the chalcedony pronunciation is closer to kal-seh-duh-nee when spoken.